Wall Street surges, Dow up 1,200 points on cooling inflation

-NEW YORK (AP) — Stocks are bursting toward their best day in years Thursday as exhilaration sweeps Wall Street and financial markets worldwide after a report showed inflation in the United States slowed last month by even more than expected.
+NEW YORK (AP) — Wall Street blasted off Thursday to soar to its best day in more than two years as exhilaration swept through markets after a report showed inflation in the United States eased last month by even more than expected.

+The S&P 500 surged 5.5%, while the Dow Jones Industrial Average leaped 1,200 points and the Nasdaq composite packed what could be a year’s worth of gains into one day by roaring 7.4% higher.

 Some of the most dramatic action was in the bond market, where Treasury yields tumbled sharply as investors pared bets for how aggressive the Federal Reserve will be in hiking interest rates to get inflation under control.
 Such hikes have been the main reason for Wall Street's struggles this year and are threatening a recession.

-The yield on the 10-year Treasury, which helps set rates for mortgages and other loans, fell to 3.85% from 4.10% late Wednesday, which is a major move for the bond market.
-The two-year yield, which more closely tracks expectations for Fed action, dropped to 4.32% from 4.58%.
+The yield on the 10-year Treasury, which helps set rates for mortgages and other loans, fell to 3.82% from 4.15%.
+It's a dramatic move for the bond market, and the yield was on track for its biggest daily drop since 2009, according to Tradeweb.
+The two-year yield, which more closely tracks expectations for Fed action, fell to 4.32% from 4.62% and was on pace for its sharpest fall since 2008.

 All the action stemmed from a U.S. government report showing that inflation slowed in October for a fourth straight month since hitting a peak of 9.1% in June.
 The reading of 7.7% was better than the 8% economists were expecting.